seven5/seven5.github.io/tutorial.md

 have the this tutorial work, but also to not break other projects you have on your system.

-You should *copy* this file to your `$TUTROOT` directory and then edit it:
+You should *copy* this file to your `TUTROOT` directory and then edit it:

 {% highlight bash %}

 $ cd $TUTROOT/src/github.com/seven5/tutorial
-$ cp enable-tutorial.tmpl ~/tutroot/enable-tutorial
+$ cp enable-tutorial.tmpl $TUTROOT/enable-tutorial

 {% endhighlight %}